-Saving a few bucks daily can amount to hundreds of dollars a month, or even thousands over the course of a year depending on how aggressively you save.
+Saving a few bucks daily can amount to hundreds of dollars a month, or even thousands over a year depending on how aggressively you save.

 Below are 50 ways you can save money each month.